The Ultimate SEO Guide for WordPress Developers

 Pro Tips to Make Your Newborn WordPress Website SEO Friendly

-Once you have installed WordPress on your cPanel, it’s time to make your new website SEO friendly.
-We will discuss the following points in this SEO guide to make your newborn WordPress website SEO friendly.
+Once you have installed WordPress on your cPanel, it’s time to make your new website SEO-friendly.
+For doing that, now, we will discuss some crucial points for SEO optimization.

 Check your visibility settings in WordPress.
 The software actually has a setting that allows you to hide your website from search engines.
 This can come in handy when building or rebuilding your site and don’t want visitors to see your work in progress.